The Sourdough Enthusiast’s Guide to Tokyo

 Liberte Patisserie Boulangerie

 Liberte Patisserie Boulangerie, located close to Kichijoji Station, has a crisp white interior that more closely resembles a high-end Belgian chocolatier than a neighborhood bakery.
 Its sourdough is not your typical dark-crust, tangy, tartine bakery-sort of loaf.
-Its light-colored crust and plain flavor instead make it more like a Japanese shiopan, a simple salty dinner roll.
+Instead, its light-colored crust and plain flavor make it more like a Japanese shiopan, a simple salty dinner roll.
 The loaf has no detectable sourness.
 Judging by the flavor, which is clean at best and bland at worst, it seems that only white flour is used in the dough.
 The texture is fluffy, which is great in an English muffin or sandwich bread, but not what you would hope for in a sourdough.

 10am – 7:30pm (Mon – Fri)